 Political Uncertainty and Risk Premia

-We study the pricing of political uncertainty in a general equilibrium model of government policy choice in which stock prices respond to political news.
-The model implies that political uncertainty commands a risk premium whose magnitude is larger in weaker economic conditions.
+We study the pricing of political uncertainty in a general equilibrium model of government policy choice.
+We find that political uncertainty commands a risk premium whose magnitude is larger in poorer economic conditions.
 Political uncertainty reduces the value of the implicit put protection that the government provides to the market.
-It also makes stocks more volatile and more correlated, especially when the economy is weak.
+It also makes stocks more volatile and more correlated when the economy is weak.
 In addition, we find that government policies cannot be judged by the stock market response to their announcement.
 Announcements of deeper reforms tend to elicit less favorable stock market reactions.

 JEL Classification: G12, G18

 Suggested Citation: Suggested Citation